 3. Gearing Options

 Road and gravel bikes have 1x and 2x drivetrains.
 Gravel leans more towards 1x, mostly with 11 or 12 gears.
-It has narrow-wide chainrings with narrower and wider teeth.
-They keep the chain from bouncing off over rough terrain.
+Narrow-wide chainrings with narrower and wider teeth keep the chain from bouncing off over rough terrain.

 Road is more likely to have 2x, which generally has 20, 22 or 24 gears.
-Because it has more gears, it’s much easier to find find a comfortable cadence at any speed.
-Lower numbers are for easier climbing, and higher numbers are for steep, fast descents.
+A bigger range makes it easier to find a comfortable cadence at any speed.
+Lower numbers are for climbing, and higher for steep, fast descents.

 4. Frame Materials

-Road and gravel have aluminum, carbon, steel, or titanium frames.
+Road and gravel are made with aluminum, carbon, steel, or titanium frames.
 Four incredibly durable materials with their own pros and cons.
 Carbon is the most popular in both categories.
 Carbon road models are light and compliant, while carbon gravel road models are heavy and durable.

-Aluminum alloy frame is common at the budget end, ideal for beginner gravel riders.
-Steel is more popular for gravel models because of its strength and vibration-damping ride quality.
-Titanium is found on premium models because of its superior ride quality.
+Aluminum alloy frames are common at the budget end, ideal for beginner gravel riders.
+Steel is more popular for gravel models because of its strength and vibration damping.
+Titanium is found on premium models due to its superior ride quality.

 5. Accessory Mounts